 With three design concepts, we started to paper sketch main interfaces.
 The following images are part of our original design.

 We also made some storyboards to help us illustrate our design concepts.
+The image below is one of our design concepts.

 After we finished paper sketch and storyboards for our three design concepts, we launched a survey and interviewed experts to gather user feedback.
 We got many valuable insights and reconsidered how we could better design our final solution.
 Eventually, we built our final version of design concept incorporating shining points of each original ones.